slow-session/wellington.session.nz/index.md

 Tune of the Week
 ----------------

-We pick one tune each week for homework, and we'll play it sometime during the first hour.
+We pick one tune each week to focus on, and we'll play it several times during the first hour.

 <div id="abc-textareas"></div>